I’ve found a newt, what shall I do?

 Yes, this would be advisable if it is likely that you will capture great crested newts.

 It is an offence to deliberately take great crested newts (taking would include temporary handling).
-A licence from Natural England will allow you to take newts for educational purposes.
-Therefore if you are actively looking for great crested newts, or it is predictable that they will be caught as part of your pond dipping, a licence is advisable.
+A licence from the government will allow you to take newts for educational purposes.
+Therefore, if you are actively looking for great crested newts, or it is predictable that they will be caught as part of your pond dipping, a licence is advisable.

-The relevant application form is WML-A29 and can be found on Natural England’s website
+The relevant application forms can be found on Gov.uk’s website.

 Although the pond contains great crested newts, I think I can avoid capturing them by using very careful pond dipping/clearing methods or timing.
 Do I need a licence for capturing?